Wildlife Disease Association

 Winner of the Terry Amundson Best Student Presentation Award:

-Check out Janine’s presentation
+Check out Maris' presentation

 Terry Amundson Best Student Presentation Honourable mention: